How Reliable Is the BMW 2 Series ?

-There are also two high-performance options available in the 2 Series lineup.
+There is also a high-performance option available in the 2 Series lineup.
 The M240i features a turbocharged 3.0-liter six-cylinder engine that has 335-hp.
-According to U.S. News’ stats, the M240i can go from 0-to-60 mph in 4.4 seconds, which is almost a full second faster compared to the base model.
-Lastly, there’s the M2 CS variant that has a potent 3.0-liter, twin-turbo six-cylinder engine that generates 444-hp.
+And in Car and Driver’s instrumented testing, the M240i can go from 0-to-60 mph in 4.4 seconds.
+That’s nearly a full second faster compared to the base model.

 2020 2 Series reliability ratings

 Overall, the 2 Series uses a series of time-tested components with little in the way of major reliability issues.
 Valve cover gasket problems carry over from the N55, creating non-terminal oil leaks.
 And as always, water pump problems will have you at the mechanic’s shop every 60,000 miles or so.
 Overall, J.D.
 Power gave 2 Series an above-average score based on its 3-year-old car methodology.